 - The benefits of starting a food delivery business

-- Specific steps for starting a food delivery business
+- How to start a food delivery business in 4 steps

 The different types of food delivery businesses

-There are two different types of food delivery services — restaurant delivery services and meal delivery services.
+There are two types of food delivery services — restaurant delivery services and meal delivery services.

-A restaurant delivery service makes money by charging the restaurants it works with a commission for working with them and charging customers a service/delivery fee.
+A restaurant delivery service makes money by charging restaurants a commission for working with them and charging customers a service/delivery fee.

-A meal delivery service involves a chef or cook, often based out of their home or a rented kitchen, providing pre-made meals or home meal prep ingredients that are delivered to homes or businesses.
+A meal delivery service delivers pre-made meals or home meal prep ingredients to homes or businesses.

 The benefits of starting a food delivery business

-Starting a food delivery business is an opportunity to make an impact in your community by supporting small food businesses and providing residents with flexible dining options at home.
+Starting a food delivery business is an opportunity to impact your community by supporting small food service businesses and providing residents with flexible dining options at home.

 Food delivery businesses help restaurants expand their reach beyond foot traffic.
-They can also help restaurateurs who no longer have a physical space available to customers, and those who are looking to confirm a proof-of-concept for a new restaurant idea.
+They can also help restaurateurs who no longer have a physical space available to customers.

-You’ll be competing against some established players in the space, such as Uber Eats, GrubHub, and DoorDash.
+You’ll be competing against some established players in the space, like Uber Eats, GrubHub and DoorDash.
 However, your local connections and partnerships could create a competitive advantage with more appealing commission and delivery fees.
-(Many restaurant owners are struggling with existing service fees imposed by food delivery companies, according to an article by WIRED.)
+(Many restaurant owners are struggling with existing service fees imposed by large delivery platforms, according to WIRED.)

-So, what do you need to start a food delivery business from home?
-Here are some clear and easy steps to get you started:
+How can you start a food delivery business from home?
+Here are four steps to get you started: